Radioactive iodine is a procedure that results in the intentional destruction of your thyroid gland.

 After the procedure, you will be reliant upon thyroid medication for the rest of your life.

-Many of the side effects associated with RAI have to do with the hypothyroid state which occurs AFTER the procedure and not side effects directly associated with the procedure itself.
+Many of the side effects associated with RAI have to do with the hypothyroid state which occurs AFTER the procedure and no side effects are directly associated with the procedure itself.

 Weight Gain After RAI